Code of Organization and Procedure

 Asian Languages & Literature; Classics; Comparative History of Ideas; Comparative Literature; English; French and Italian Studies; Germanics; Linguistics; Near Eastern Languages & Civilization; Scandinavian Languages & Literature; Slavic Languages & Literature; Spanish and Portuguese Studies.

 GROUP II: ARTS

 Art; Dance; Digital Arts and Experimental Media; Drama; Music.

 Applied Mathematics; Astronomy; Biology; Chemistry; Mathematics; Physics; Psychology; Speech & Hearing Sciences; Statistics.

 GROUP IV: SOCIAL SCIENCES

 Section 3.
-In College Council nominating elections, a voting faculty member votes within the group with which his department is listed.
-If his duties place him in more than one group, he will choose one in which he will vote.
-Written notification of his choice shall be submitted to the Dean.
+In College Council nominating elections, a voting faculty member votes within the group with which his or her department is listed.
+If a faculty member holds an appointment that places him or her in more than one group, the faculty member must choose one in which he or she will vote.
+Written notification of this choice shall be submitted to the Dean.